Colorectal cancer

 Colorectal Cancer

-A few risk factors for cervical cancer include:2
+A few risk factors for colorectal cancer include4

-• Age: Colorectal cancer is more common in people over the age of 50.
-Colorectal cancer is on the rise in those younger than 50, but the cause remains unclear.
+• Age: Colorectal cancer is more common in people >50; although it’s on the rise in people who are younger.

 • Being Overweight or Obese